natecook/jennajuby/site/content/post/positano-italy.md

         https://djh82r8xhqebh.cloudfront.net/uploads/2020/Positano/Positano_Blog-53.jpg
       size: true
 ---
 The second place we went on our tour of Italy was the Amalfi Coast!
 We stayed in Sorrento and took day trips out to Capri and Positano from there.
 We were in the area for 3 days and ended up spending 2 of the days in Positano.
-The Amalfi Coast is a little complicated to navigate if you are planning a trip there, so I’ll do a separate post on planning your time in the area and how to best lay it all out.
-I will say that if we get to go again, I will book our stay in the town of Positano itself instead of Sorrento.
-Positano is definitely the place you picture yourself in when you envision a trip to the Amalfi Coast and it’s not super convenient to get to and from other places, so being able to spend the bulk of your time there would make the most sense to me!
-Plus, it’s gorgeous, but I’m sure you already know that.
+The Amalfi Coast is a little complicated to navigate if you are planning a trip there, so I’ll add some tips and tricks to navigating the area below.

 Our first day there we rented a car in Sorrento and drove the 50 minutes to Positano.
 The drive in is all along the coast and the views are stunning the whole time!
 As you’ll learn, the drive is not for the faint of heart...it’s fast, busy, windy, and I had to drive it in a manual car.
 I wish I had gotten some cute photos of me driving because the car was an adorable white fiat convertible but alas I was distracted keeping us alive.
 So, it was an interesting experience to say the least, but worth it for the ocean views!